 According to a 1994 financial statement, The Body Shop did not need to change marketing plans.
 They were making roughly over 400 million British Pounds at the time which was an 18% increase over 1993.

-Basically to answer the question, The Body Shop is a typical MLM corporation that uses the traditional brick and mortar stores to make more money and convince people they are legitimate.
+Basically, to answer the question, The Body Shop is a typical MLM corporation that uses traditional brick-and-mortar stores to make more money and convince people they are legitimate.

 How Does The Body Shop Work?